dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-2/README.md

 [TOC]

-## Introduction - from monolithic to modular
+## Introduction - From monolithic to modular architecture

-## Monolithic architecture

 In software engineering, a monolithic architecture has been used to describe a single-tiered application in which all MVC components are combined into a single program within a single platform.
 A monolithic application is self-contained, and independent from other applications.
 Monolithic application can be considered as a big container where in all components of the application are assembled together and tightly packaged in various formats such as EAR, WAR, JAR etc. Which is finally deployed as a single unit on the application server.